glburman/pure-js-input-mask/Readme.md

 ### Description

-**mask-definitions.js**.
+**mask-definitions.js**
-Defined named inputs masks (e.g. 'Telephone10').
+Defines named inputs masks (e.g. 'Telephone10').
 The file provded has definitions for a 10-digit Telephone number and for a MM/DD/YYYY date input (standard input, not a date picker).

 **maskedInputs.js**
 Exports a single class ('MaskedInputs') with 2 static methods: